timescale/docs/_troubleshooting/timescaledb/cagg-watermark-in-future.md

 ### Creating a new continuous aggregate with an explicit refresh window

-1. Create a continuous aggregate using the `WITH NO DATA` option.
+1. Create a continuous aggregate using the `WITH NO DATA` option:

     ```sql
     CREATE MATERIALIZED VIEW <continuous_aggregate_name>